-10 Mardi Gras Traditions You Need to Know About
+11 Mardi Gras Traditions You Need to Know About (from King Cakes to Coconut Throwing)

 If you’ve never experienced Mardi Gras first-hand, a giant bar crawl on Bourbon Street involving college kids imbibing to excess and inexplicably baring all for some plastic beads may come to mind.
 But this is a major misconception, friends.

 In fact, the Mardi Gras festival predates the idea of spring break-style partying by several centuries, and any New Orleanian will tell you that the jamboree that centers around Fat Tuesday is actually a family-friendly affair.
 So, what exactly is Mardi Gras a celebration of?
-Read on for the short version of this festival’s rich history and a round-up of the major Mardi Gras traditions, so you can party with the best of ‘em in Louisiana—either virtually, or when the killjoy known as Covid-19 is in the rearview.
+Read on for the short version of this festival’s rich history and a round-up of the major Mardi Gras traditions, so you can party with the best of ‘em in Nawlins.

-Still not clear on what Mardi Gras is all about?
 Basically, it’s a get-your-rocks-off extravaganza that occurs in anticipation of a big dry spell (i.e., the Christian holiday known as Lent).
-After all, we know the Lord giveth and taketh away, so why shouldn’t He giveth us the occasion to eat and party like none other before we temporarily bid adieu to a few of our favorite things.
+After all, we know the Lord giveth and taketh away, so why shouldn’t He giveth us the occasion to eat and party before we temporarily bid adieu to a few of our favorite things?
 It’s hard to name the founder of this tradition because it’s so old, it can be traced back to pagan rituals from thousands of years ago.

 That said, according to History.com, the United States can largely thank one man in particular for all the hoopla: Pierre Le Moyne d’Iberville, a French explorer who anchored at a port not far from New Orleans on the eve of this ancient holiday and held a small celebration to honor both his landfall and Fat Tuesday.
 (Serendipity!)
 From there, things really took off and all kinds of permutations took place, but the bottom line is this: Mardi Gras is an occasion to feast and make merry before a period of penance, and it is celebrated by Christians around the world.